Tip #671: Make Better Hiring Decisions

 To determine if the candidates will perform the job in a manner acceptable to your organization and share the organization’s values, use Situational Interview Questions.

 During a hiring interview, managers may ask questions that are too general or not completely related to the job.
-In these cases, what the manager considers an acceptable answer can be swayed by his or her subjective response to the candidate.
-A candidate who answers the first question poorly but gives great answers to the second question may benefit from a halo effect so that after the interview, the manager may only remember the good answers.
+In these cases, what the manager considers an acceptable answer can be swayed by their subjective response to the candidate.
+A candidate who answers the first question poorly but gives great answers to the second question may benefit from a halo effect.
+As a result, after the interview, the manager may only remember the good answers.

-Situational Interview Questions are open-ended job-related or value-related questions intended to determine how a candidate would perform on the job and whether the candidate shares the organization’s values.
+Situational Interview Questions are open-ended job-related or value-related questions.
+We use them to determine how a candidate would perform on the job and whether the candidate shares the organization’s values.

-They ask the candidates to describe how they handled or would handle typical or challenging situations that arise during the performance of the key responsibilities of the job.
+They ask the candidates to describe how they handled or would handle typical or challenging situations.
+These are situations that arise during the performance of the key responsibilities of the job.

 How they are rated: Pre-determined benchmark answers provide a basis for rating candidates’ responses as acceptable or unacceptable.